3-14: Exeunt Femmes

 The human squad runs between two buildings, past a torchpost that looks kinda like a toilet plunger.
 The holy priest gives chase.

 Arrest and enslavement as a response to someone not wanting to hear your sermon is obviously a gross overreaction but I guess it goes to show how seriously the Holy Nation takes its rhetoric about needing to control women.
 The squad ducks down an alleyway to get out of sight, planning their path out of the city.
 Keys is expecting the priest's cry to raise an alarm and set the entire guard on them.
-Strangely enough, none come.
-It's the priest, alone, chasing them.
+Strangely enough, though, no guards come.
+It's just the priest, alone, chasing them.

 For a moment, the squad thinks they've gotten away with it.
 No alarm was raised, none of them have bounties for Assault (somehow), and no one else seems to have seen them.
 It seems like they can just walk away before the priest gets back up.
 Unfortunately, just as they're about to, a shop guard comes running around the corner, club in hand.
 He must have heard the commotion.